Ellie Kildunne

-Ellie Kildunne (born 8 September 1999) is an English rugby union player.
-She is a member of the England women's national rugby union team and plays for Harlequins Women at club level.
-In 2024, she was named World Rugby Women's 15s Player of the Year at the World Rugby Awards.
+Ellie Tea Kildunne (born 8 September 1999) is an English rugby player.
+She is a member of the Red Roses and Bristol Bears of Premiership Women's Rugby at the club level, while also playing sevens in the past.
+Kildunne was the recipient of the World Rugby Women's 15s Player of the Year at the 2024 World Rugby Awards.
+She was a 2025 World Cup winner, scoring the opening try in the final for England, and was voted runner-up for the 2025 BBC Sports Personality of the Year Award.

 Early life and education

 Kildunne grew up in West Yorkshire and started playing rugby aged seven.
 She played rugby league for Keighley Albion as well as rugby union for Keighley RUFC, where she was the only girl on the pitch.
+At Under-18 level, Kildunne captained the Yorkshire team and represented the England Under-18 side at sevens.
 She attended Woodhouse Grove School, a private, day and boarding school in Yorkshire, where she was also a keen footballer, but went down the rugby route when she enrolled at Hartpury College after finishing school.

-She later studied Sport and Exercise Science at St Mary's University, Twickenham on a scholarship.
+Kildunne studied Sport and Exercise Science at St Mary's University, Twickenham on a scholarship.
+In 2026, she was awarded an Honorary Doctorate in Sport by the university in recognition of her outstanding contribution to English rugby.

-At Under-18 level, Kildunne captained the Yorkshire team and represented the England Under-18 side at sevens.

 Club career

-Kildunne began playing Rugby League for Keighley Albion and Rugby Union for Keighley RUFC before moving on to West Park, Leeds, and then Castleford.
-She joined Premier 15s team Gloucester-Hartpury for the 2017-18 season.
+Kildunne began playing rugby league for Keighley Albion and Rugby Union for Keighley RUFC before moving on to West Park, Leeds, and then Castleford.
+She joined Premier 15s team Gloucester-Hartpury for the 2017–18 season.

 Kildunne joined Wasps Women in 2020 and committed her immediate future to XVs rugby.
 A move to Harlequins Women followed in 2021.
 Kildunne made her fiftieth appearance for Harlequins on 2 November 2025.
+In June 2026, it was announced that Kildunne would be leaving Harlequins after five seasons to join Bristol Bears.